mountaineerbr/shellChatGPT/man/README.md

 The moderation endpoint can be accessed by setting the model name to *text-moderation-latest*.

-Stdin is supported when there is no positional arguments left after option parsing.
-Stdin input sets a single PROMPT.
+Stdin text is appended to PROMPT, to set a single PROMPT.

 While *cURL* is in the middle of transmitting a request, or receiving a response, \<*CTRL-C*\> may be pressed once to interrupt the call.